 Voila!
 I now know something nobody else did - how many votes had the post received!

-NOW, let's create something cool for general public to use so that anyone could reveal the scores for all recently posted links :)
+And now, let's create something cool for general public to use so that anyone could reveal the scores for all recently posted links.

 What is GreaseMonkey you might wonder?

 The basic idea of the script is to parse the DOM of reddit's page, extracting all the posted links and find the links which do not have score displayed (which are newer than 2 hours), then replace the HTML of original up/down vote box with the widget's HTML.

 First we need to understand how reddit's entries are layed out on the page.
 To do this we could view the HTML source of the page, but this method requires too much effort for us because we'd have to prase HTML in our heads.
 Let's use something more visual.
 There is an extension to FireFox called FireBug which allows to explore the HTML of a page in a much nicer manner.